Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/payment_distribution_engine.md

 ## Data Anchoring

-Each reward event is linked to:
+Each payment event is linked to:

 - Epoch ID
 - Block Height